MACSMIN 2025: Mathematics and Computer Science for Materials Innovation

 - The AMS session on Open Problems in Geometric Data Science at JMM 2026, Washington DC.

-- The ICERM workshop Rigidity Theory meets Geometric Data Science for applications in chemistry on 6-10 July 2026, Brown University, Providence (US).
+- The ICERM workshop Rigidity Theory meets Geometric Data Science for applications in chemistry and biology on 6-10 July 2026, Brown University, Providence (US).

 - The regular MIF++ seminar is a continuous version of the annual MACSMIN.